-“I was wondering about the same thing, but from what Molly said, the tanks are insulated.
-She showed me the engineering diagrams in her quarters.
-The ship builders think we could take a direct hit without the fuel tanks exploding.”
+“I was wondering about the same thing, but from what Molly said, the tanks are insulated.”

 Late in the afternoon on the second day, the airship squadron sailed out across the open waters of the Bay of Bengal.
 Five days later we crossed the skinny Malay Peninsula and sailed over the Gulf of Thailand.
 Flying over French Indochina, we could see the swampy Mekong River delta distinctly as we traversed the extreme southern end of Vietnam, and finally, ten days into the journey, we sailed out across the South China Sea towards Borneo.